SiddhantSKarki/Generalized-Graph-Transformer-Variational-Autoencoder-/README.md

-# Project Title: Graph Transformer VAE for Link Prediction
+# Graph Transformer VAE for Link Prediction

 > **Quick note:** Replace all `TODO:` items and file paths with your actual assets.
 All media paths are relative to the repo root.